-During cold and flu season, there's a lot to deal with: remembering to get your flu shot, making sure you clean your hands and cover your mouth when you sneeze so as not to spread germs — the list goes on.
+During cold and flu season, there's a lot to deal with: remembering to get your flu shot, making sure you clean your hands and cover your mouth when you sneeze — the list goes on.
 Which means that thinking about your menstrual cycle might fall by the wayside.
-But research has shown that the flu can affect your period in ways you might not expect.
-It might seem odd that an illness that doesn't seem to have anything to do with reproduction can throw a period out of whack — but menstrual cycles are affected by many different factors, and it turns out that viral infections are one of them.
+But the flu can affect your period in ways you might not expect.
+It might seem odd that an illness that doesn't seem to have anything to do with reproduction can throw a period out of whack — but menstrual cycles are affected by many different factors, and viral infections are one of them.

 It's also worth noting that during your menstrual cycle, temperature tracking can also be thrown off by flus.
 Fevers and high temperatures can interfere with your basal body temperature, which is used by fertility apps to measure ovulation.
 If you get sick during your period and are used to tracking fertility using a temperature app, it's important to remember that it may not be accurate while you're experiencing flu symptoms.

-While these are potential ways having the flu can mess with your period, it's important to note that this is different from "period flu," a collection of flu-like symptoms, including nausea and achiness, that can occur in response to the hormonal shifts just before a period.
+While these are potential ways having the flu can mess with your period, this is different from "period flu," a collection of flu-like symptoms, including nausea and achiness, that can occur in response to the hormonal shifts just before a period.
 Period flu is caused by declines in estrogen before menstruation, and while it's not pleasant, it's not actually true influenza.

-Getting your period when you have the flu might seem like your body's deliberately deciding to make your day worse.
-If you happen to miss your period because you've down with flu, though, it's likely not a signal that something is irreparably wrong; your body is just postponing things till you get better.
-Talk to your OBGYN if your cycle isn't back to normal in about a month, but otherwise, rest up, drink lots of fluids, and hang in there; the flu normally runs its course in about a week or two.
+If you miss your period because you're down with flu, it's likely not a signal that something is irreparably wrong; your body is just postponing things till you get better.
+If it keeps happening after you've recovered, you might need to chat to your OB-GYN.
+"Consistently late or irregular periods might signal a larger issue that should be discussed with your doctor," Dr. Shepherd says.
+She suggests using a period tracker if you've been ill, to see how it might have affected your cycle.
+Otherwise, rest up, drink lots of fluids, and hang in there; the flu normally runs its course in about a week or two.